-Handmade beads have a way of capturing your imagination like no other.
-There's just something about the way a handmade bead looks and the way it feels in your hand that connects with you on a very deep level.
-The very first beads were all handmade, of course: in ancient times, there were no large machines that could churn out hundreds and thousands of beads.
+Click on the Download Now button or link below and learn how handmade beads will capture your imagination like no other.
 The very first beads were made from nuts, seeds, and shells with small holes drilled into them.
-Later, as human culture developed and technological advances were made, beads were created one at a time by skilled artisans and stone carvers, and these beads were valued as currency in many cultures around the world.
-People attached mystical significance to some of these handmade beads, believing that they would protect against evil spirits or bring good fortune to the person who wore them.
-So we're very excited to offer a new free eBook: Your Guide to Handmade Beads: Enamel Beads, Fabric Beads, and Polymer Clay Projects.
+Later, as human culture developed and technological advances were made, beads were created one at a time by skilled artisans and stone carvers.
+People attached mystical significance to some of these handmade beads.
+We’re excited to offer a new free eBook: Your Guide to Handmade Beads: Enamel Beads, Fabric Beads, and Polymer Clay Projects.

 Everyone knows that handmade beads can be made from glass and ceramic, but they can also be made from fabric, wood, or even stitched together from other beads!
 It seems that the range of materials that can be used to create beads is only limited by our imaginations and our desire to create these tiny treasures that can be used in so many different ways.
 In a way, handmade beads embody the creative spirit of the human race in a way unlike any other.